-Corticeira Amorim, in line with its strict sense of ethics, has formally established an internal reporting procedure designed to prevent and detect improper and/or illegal behaviour in the context of professional activity. and to protect those who report it in good faith and with serious grounds, as well as the people and entities related to them.
+In line with its strict sense of ethics, Corticeira Amorim has formalised an internal reporting procedure, designed to prevent and detect improper and/or illegal behaviour within the context of professional activity, and to protect those who report it in good faith and with serious grounds, as well as related persons and entities.
 This procedure applies to Corticeira Amorim and the companies over which it directly or indirectly holds a control relationship (by holding more than 50% of the share capital), regardless of whether their registered offices are in Portugal or in another country.

-The rights and guarantees of those submitting a report, namely those of confidentiality or anonymity, processing of personal data, as well as the conditions and measures for their protection, are legally established in this specific scheme and in other applicable legislation, as well as in the Privacy Policy (attached to this Procedure) and are duly observed.
-These include the prohibition of retaliation against those submitting the report.
-The practice or the omission of any acts that, in a professional context and motivated by the report, directly or indirectly, cause or may cause damage to the person submitting the report are forbidden.
+The rights and guarantees of those submitting a report, namely regarding confidentiality and anonymity, the processing of personal data, as well as the conditions and measures for their protection, are legally established in this specific scheme and in other applicable ones, as well as in the Privacy Policy (attached to this Procedure), and are duly observed.
+These include the prohibition of retaliation against those submitting the report and any acts or the omission thereof that, in a professional context and motivated by the report, directly or indirectly cause or may cause harm to the person submitting the report.